bbrowning/crc-operator/README.md

   both too aggressive liveness probes for those pods combined with quay.io IP-based rate limiting and all these clusters appearing as one IP to quay.io.
+- The disk size is fixed at 30GB for now.
+A future release will add that as an option when creating the cluster.
+- The disk attached to the VM is ephemeral for now.
+A future release will add a persistent disk option.
+- The alertmanager, grafana, prometheus-k8s, thanos-querier, and a few other out-of-the-box routes incorrectly have a *.apps-crc.testing host specified.
+This will be fixed shortly in a future release.

 # Development